Signs Your Bicycle Is Too Big: Is Your Bike Oversized?

 Is Your Bicycle The Right Size For You?
 Take The Quiz!

-You need to know that riding the right-sized bike is critical for your comfort, safety, and overall enjoyment.
-Take the quiz that we have prepared for you to find out if you have the correct bike.
+Take this quiz that I have prepared for you to find out if you have the correct bike.
 Have fun!

 Scoring: